-Welcome to the webiste of the Bue Light Symphony Orchestra, the UK's only Orchestra for all Emergency Services personell.
-Our players are drawn from a wealth of talent hidden inside the UK's Police Forces, Fire Brigades and Ambulance Services, as well as the military and other emergency services sutch as Mountain Rescue, Cave Rescue and the RNLI.
-Membership applications are taken from anyone who is now or has ever been in one of these and is ABRSM grade 7 standard or above (grade 6 for strings).
-We also welcome applications from people who would like to assist in an administrative role.
+Welcome to the website of the Blue Light Symphony Orchestra, the UK's only orchestra for all Emergency Services personnel.
+Our players are drawn from a wealth of talent hidden inside the UK's Police Forces, Fire Brigades and Ambulance Services, the military and other emergency services such as Mountain Rescue, Cave Rescue and the RNLI.
+We are a registered charity whose aims are to promote and support music-making in the emergency services to aid mental well-being and to promote the use of music therapy to treat severe mental health problems such as PTSD, chronic stress and anxiety.

 Please go to the Join us! page if you would like to get involved.